Richardaeld/MonaMemorabilia/README.md

 ### Sub-Galleries (All Pages That Are Linked From Within Gallery)
 + To provide a more convenient navigation experience, clients can click on a picture which will jump to the desired photo.
 Below each photo, another link allows the clients to jump back up to the top of the page.
 + To navigate easily between galleries, a back button to the main gallery was included in each sub-gallery.
-+ To make each image stand out to potential clients, all images have an added border and box-shadow to give a three-dimensional effect that provides contrast with the page background color.
++ To make each image stand out to potential clients, all images have an added border and box shadow to give a three-dimensional effect that provides contrast with the page background color.

 ### Contact Us
 + Contains a simple submission form which prevents clients from accidentally submitting the form without completing the contact information.